Halle Berry’s Topless Photo Drives Instagram Wild, Fans Begging For More

 Halle regularly updates her social media with zen-like or self-love posts.
 A sweaty workout will be shared, but Halle’s feed seems to deliver the sense of peace that she is so loved for.
 That said, the star’s Instagram account does serve to promote her career, with recent updates seeing Halle mention her role in John Wick 3.

 Halle has 5.5 million Instagram followers.
-Her account is followed by celebrities including rapper Nicki Minaj, reality judge Gabrielle Union, plus actress Priyanka Chopra.
+Her account is followed by celebrities including rapper Nicki Minaj, reality show judge Gabrielle Union, plus actress Priyanka Chopra.
 Fans wishing to see more of Halle should follow her Instagram.